 Psychotherapy for Artists and Creatives

-Creative work often emerges from the depths of the unconscious, shaped by emotion, memory, desire, and conflict.
-From a psychoanalytic point of view, artists and creatives frequently live in close contact with these deeper layers of experience.
-This proximity can fuel profound imagination and expression, but it can also bring vulnerability.
+Creation emerges from the depths of the unconscious, shaped by emotion, memory, desire, and conflict.
+From a psychoanalytic point of view, artists and creatives frequently live in close contact with these deeper layers of experience, since they are more drawn to self-reflection and existential thought.
+This proximity can fuel profound imagination and expression, but it can also heighten your mental vulnerability.

 “It is only in being creative that the individual discovers the self.” - D.W.
 Winnicott